From Pixels to Pictures: Understanding CCD and CMOS Sensors9 min read

 It has been easier for companies with fabs to customize the fabrication process because they have been able to maintain the attention of foundry process engineers.
 There will continue to be viable roles for both fab-based and fab-less business models in CMOS sensor development and production.
 However, the original notion of easy migration of production from one CMOS fab to another has given way to a far more cohesive and adapted relationship with a particular foundry, similar to that seen in the CCD industry.

-CMOS vs. CCD technology
+CMOS vs. CCD Technology

 To reach the levels of performance needed for a variety of high-volume applications, CMOS sensor pixel design and fabrication technology now more closely resembles that of CCDs than many people had predicted.
 Integration and power dissipation are decisive advantages of CMOS technology, whereas CCDs retain a greater ability for cost-effective adaptation and performance.
 Contrary to the initial outlook, processed wafer costs have turned out to be less of an automatic advantage for CMOS.